-The last 3-4 years have seen a tremendous growth in native advertising and companies like Taboola, Outbrain, RevContent, Adnow has been victorious in creating solutions that help advertisers acquire traffic and publishers monetize their web properties.
-AdSense has been testing native ad formats, first through Matched content feature and then rolled out the In-Feed and In-Article ad units from beta testing.
+The last 3-4 years have seen tremendous growth in native advertising and companies like Taboola, Outbrain, RevContent, and Adnow has been victorious in creating solutions that help advertisers acquire traffic and publishers monetize their web properties.
+AdSense has been testing native ad formats, first through Matched content feature, and then rolled out the In-Feed and In-Article ad units from beta testing.
 These new native ad formats are created keeping in mind the user experience and the engagement level with the audience.

 Also, Google’s ad serving platform DFP has come up with solutions to serve native ads programmatically.
-This only means that Google is confident with the future of native ads and we publishers should start implementing this ad formats on our blogs or sites.
-In this article, we are going through a detailed performance review of in-article native ad unit and would also discuss the RPM/CPM rates achieved through this new ad format.
+This only means that Google is confident with the future of native ads and we publishers should start implementing these ad formats on our blogs or sites.
+In this article, we are going through a detailed performance review of the in-article native ad unit and would also discuss the RPM/CPM rates achieved through this new ad format.

-What is In-Article Ad Unit?
+What is an In-Article Ad Unit?

-In-article ads are responsive ads which mean they automatically adjust their size for the device they’re being viewed on.
+In-article ads are responsive ads which means they automatically adjust their size for the device they’re being viewed on.
 The width of an In-article ad is always equal to the width of the parent container (<div>, <iframe>, etc.) it’s inside.
 (Note that the minimum width for an In-article ad is 250px.)
 The height of an In-article ad is automatically adjusted by AdSense based on the device it is viewed on.

 AdSense In-Article Ads CPM/RPM Rates and Performance